 Much like many other regions, Northern Ireland boasts an efficient system for managing foreign transactions.
 These transactions require conversions to the Pound Sterling at the prevailing exchange rate.
 So, whether you’re buying a pair of traditional Irish dancing shoes or paying for a guided tour of the Titanic Belfast, you’ll be using the Pound Sterling (£) for all transactions.

 The determination of exchange rates for these transactions, also known as currency conversions, is as intricate a process as weaving a Celtic knot.
 The exchange rates are typically based on the Bank of England’s rates, with amounts in sterling determined at the time of the transaction according to the current exchange rate.
+Always check if there is any charge attached to currency exchange services, as some providers may include a fee for the transaction.

 Foreign Transactions and Exchange Rates